reshift/adhese_npm_module/README.md

 export async function getServerSideProps(context) {

-  // create a configuration object that contains your Adhese account id let adheseConfig = {
+  // create a configuration object that contains your Adhese account id
+  // this a minimal configuration, for more options see further in this document let adheseConfig = {
     account: 'demo',
     cacheUrl: 'https://my_prebid_cache.net/pbc/v1/cache',